 According to statistics from the North Carolina Division of Motor Vehicles:

-- 8,749 tractor-trailer and single-unit truck crashes occurred throughout North Carolina in a single recent year, which accounted for 3.1 percent of statewide crashes that year.
+- 8,749 tractor-trailer and a single-unit truck crash occurred throughout North Carolina in a single recent year, which accounted for 3.1 percent of statewide crashes that year.

 - 1,841 of these truck accidents, or 21 percent, resulted in reported injuries.79 truck accidents resulted in fatalities, accounting for nearly 6 percent of statewide fatal motor vehicle accidents.

 How Poisson, Poisson & Bower, PLLC Can Help

 The North Carolina attorneys of Poisson, Poisson & Bower, PLLC have three generations of experience helping accident victims pursue fair compensation.
 To discuss the details of your truck accident claim with a compassionate attorney, contact us today for a free initial case review.